 Work shall set you free.

 However, there is no freedom found at Dachau.

 Inside Dachau Concentration Camp

 Once you get beyond the gates, what may have started as a good day is about to turn into one of the saddest days of your life.
 For context, Brian only viewed the first prison bunker and then left sick to his stomach.

-Once you get into the main courtyard, you can either tour the barracks or the “bunker” or camp prison.
-The barracks are to the left, and the prison cells to the right.
+Once you get into the main courtyard, you can either tour the barracks, the “bunker,” or the camp prison.
+The barracks are to the left, and the prison cells are to the right.
 We started by going to the right-hand side to view the prison cells.